 Those who do participate in science disciplines are surrounded by groups of males, including their teachers, who are likely to hold belief that the really smart and talented people in the room are men.

-There is a lot of work to be done to fix these problems but I am setting out to clean up my own act as my #1 priority.
+Unfortunately there is still a lot of work to be done to fix perceptions about women in science.
+But I am setting out to really recognise my own unconscious acts of bias and to address those as my #1 priority.

 I'd love to hear from you about what you do with your kids to help prevent gender bias developing!